 On June 5, 2020, at the Company's annual stockholder meeting, the stockholders approved the 2020 Plan with 2,500,000 shares of common stock reserved under the 2020 Plan for the issuance of stock awards.
 The number of Shares available for issuance under the 2020 Plan shall be automatically increased on January 1 of each year, commencing with January 1, 2021, by an amount equal to the lesser of (i) four percent (4%) of the outstanding shares of Common Stock as of the last day of the immediately preceding fiscal year or (ii) such number of shares of Common Stock determined by the Compensation Committee in its sole discretion.
+For the fiscal year beginning on January 1, 2021, the number of shares added was equal to 823,084 shares.

-As of September 30, 2020, 1,033,865 options remain available for issuance under the respective stock option plans.
+As of March 31, 2021, 515,647 options remain available for issuance under the respective stock option plans.

 Each of the Company's stock option plans are administered by the Board, or the compensation committee of the Board, which determines the recipients and types of awards to be granted, as well as the number of shares subject to the awards, the exercise price and the vesting schedule.
-Currently, stock options are granted with an exercise price equal to the closing price of the Company's common stock on the date of grant, and generally vest over a period of one to four years.
+Stock options are granted with an exercise price equal to the closing price of the Company's common stock on the date of grant, and generally vest over a period of one to four years.
 The term of stock options granted under each of the plans cannot exceed ten years.